Black-Jackal13/Currency_Converter/README.md

 Get an API Key for free at: https://www.currencyconverterapi.com and put this key in _api_key.txt_ without a new line.

+Install all requirements from the _requirements.txt_ file using the command `pip install -r requirements.txt` in the project directory.

 ### Running the Script
 The script can be run with two methods: